dnplus/streamlit-oauth/README.md

 * `height`: The height of the popup window.
 * `width`: The width of the popup window.
 * `key`: The unique key of the button component.
+* `extra_params`: A dictionary containing extra parameters to be sent to the authorization server.

 **Returns:**